MTXIII/InvertedIndex/README.md

 # InvertedIndex
-Simple inveted index program with tkingter GUi.
+Simple inveted index program with tkingter GUI using tkinter.